OpenSIPS/SIPssert/docs/tasks/generic.md

 ## Settings

 * `image`: mandatory node, representing the docker image to execute
-* `extra_params`: optional params, passed to the image when the container is run
+* `args`: optional arguments, passed to the image when the container is run

 ## Example